sparre/Black/README.md

 A simple HTTP and Websocket library written in Ada with minimal external dependencies.

-We constrain ourselves to use only Ada 2005 (as Debian/stable doesn't have a good Ada 2012 compiler yet).

 You can find examples (well, right now only one) for Black in the examples repository [4].